 There are many ways to include Mozaic Senior Life in your long-term plans - each one reflecting your own financial situation, values, and vision for the future.
 Below you will find some of the most common and meaningful ways donors have chosen.

-A bequest is one of the simplest and most meaningful ways to support Mozaic Senior Life.
+This is one of the simplest and most meaningful ways to support Mozaic Senior Life.
 By including us in your will or living trust, you create a gift that costs nothing during your lifetime but carries profound meaning for the older adults we serve — now and for generations to come.

 If you have already included Mozaic Senior Life in your estate plans, we would love to know.
 Sharing that intention with us — even informally — allows us to honor your commitment and welcome you into the Chesed Legacy Society.